Skip to Content

 Big cameras are not allowed in Haram, and your bags will be searched, but you can take a small backpack for your shoes, prayer mat and food for kids.
 You can have your mobile and take photos, though.

 Also, I would recommend you bring a bag for your shoes as well as a prayer mat.
+I have linked several on my Amazon account for ease for Hajj & Umrah products I use.

 Wheelchair for Elderly